A Predictive Visual Analytics System for Studying Neurodegenerative Disease based on DTI Fiber Tracts: Introduction

 To accomplish this, one first needs to find the relevant statistical features.
-This can be difficult since there are many irrelevant differences and datasets often lack the scale and variation to make confident statistical inferences about each of the features.
-In addition, these statistics are usually derived through spatial aggregation; for example aggregating tensor measures over a canonical partition through functional region mapping.
-The aggregated statistics of each region may then be used for pairwise comparison between individuals.
+This can be difficult since there are many irrelevant differences and datasets often lack the scale and variation to make confident statistical inferences from each feature.
+In addition, these statistics are usually derived through spatial aggregation; for example, aggregating diffusion measures over a neuroanatomical brain parcellation derived from anatomical landmarks .
+The aggregated statistics may then be used for a pairwise comparison between individuals.
 This is a practical approach; however, it provides a limited ability to precisely locate the physical features.
-For example, in a highly affected brain region, the salient statistical feature may be ``watered down", since it may incorporate a certain amount of unaffected parts along with the affected parts.
-Visual analysis could thus add insight and confidence into the differences once the embedded physical features are discovered.
+For example, in a highly affected brain region, the salient statistical feature may be ``watered down'' because it may incorporate a certain amount of unaffected parts along with the affected parts.
+Visual analytics (VA) could thus add insight and confidence into the differences once the embedded physical features are discovered.

-Therefore, direct rendering of the fiber tracts is indispensable in providing a deeper understanding (both physiological, and statistical).
-In addition to viewing the fiber micro-structure, color can be mapped to the fibers to display the tensor measurements (that were aggregated for statistical modelling) in their full detail.
-Through this process, neuroscientists may notice patterns and anomalies, as well as issues that might affect the statistical analysis in non-trivial ways.
+Thus, direct rendering of the fiber tracts is indispensable in providing a deeper understanding (both physiological and statistical).
+In addition to the fiber microstructure, color can be mapped to the fibers to display the tensor measurements (that were aggregated for statistical modeling) in their full detail.
+Through this process, neuroscientists may notice patterns and anomalies as well as issues that might affect the statistical analysis in non-trivial ways.
 They can then employ expert knowledge to reason about the statistical features and the biological factors to form a new hypothesis.

-Still, after a salient statistical feature is found, its distribution in the physical space may have a high amount of additional variation between individuals.
-In this case, one should take into consideration the multiple comparison problem~\cite{benjamini2010simultaneous,zgraggen2018investigating}, which highlights the risk of false visual insight discovery.
-Thus, the detailed physical differences must be reasoned about conceptually by experts.
-To maximize the effectiveness of their analysis, it's important that they can easily select between features and subjects in a pragmatic way, and that they can easily grasp the wider context and maintain a strong sense of awareness about the involved uncertainties.
+Still, after a salient statistical feature is found, its distribution in the physical space may have a high amount of additional variations between individuals.
+In this case, one should consider the multiple comparison problem~\cite{benjamini2010simultaneous,zgraggen2018investigating}, which highlights the risk of false visual insight discovery.
+Thus, the detailed physical differences must be conceptually reasoned about by experts.
+To maximize the effectiveness of their analysis, it is important to allow them to easily explore different features and subjects in a pragmatic way, grasp the wider context, and maintain a strong sense of awareness about the involved uncertainties.